GTSinger/GTSinger/README.md

 - `seg_singing.py` & `seg_speech.py`: Segment the singing voice and speech based on the TextGrid file.

+- `gen_xml.py` : For the generation and processing of xml.

 ## Technique Controllable Singing Voice Synthesis

 The code for our benchmarks for [Technique Controllable Singing Voice Synthesis](./Technique-Controllable%20SVS/readme.md).